J.D., University of Virginia School of Law, 2007

 Representing bondholders and shareholders in appeals from the bankruptcy reorganizations of a major silicone manufacturer, a national media conglomerate, a large telecommunications company, and a significant lumber operation—regularly defending such appeals against assertions of equitable mootness.

 Representing an international accountancy network in successfully securing the Southern District of New York’s dismissal with prejudice of a federal securities-fraud class action.

 Defending a prominent investment fund in a lawsuit over ownership of a $195 million claim against the estate of Bernard L. Madoff Investment Securities LLC.

 Representing a government contractor against false-claims allegations relating to its management of a high-profile government facility, leading to a favorable, non-public resolution of all claims.

 Professional Activities, Publications and Honors:

 Moot Court Panelist, Georgetown Supreme Court Institute

-Named a “Rising Star” in the 2015-2017 Washington D.C. edition of Super Lawyers, a Thompson Reuters publication recognizing outstanding lawyers
+Named a “Rising Star” in the 2015-2018 Washington D.C. editions of Super Lawyers, a Thompson Reuters publication recognizing outstanding lawyers

 Named a 2018 “Rising Star of Law 40 under 40” by DCA Live, a digital news publication covering Washington DC’s tech, legal, association, and non-profit communities